Skip to main content

 • Keep in mind that the FASCSA order review should take place for all purchases at any dollar threshold.

-• Note that until DHS, DoD, or DNI create the first FASCSA order in SAM.gov, the downloaded file will be empty.
+• Note that until DHS, DoD, or DNI creates the first FASCSA order in SAM.gov, the downloaded file will be empty.

 What is the American Security Drone Act Of 2023?